-· NON-FLORIDA RESIDENTS qualify for son hat I do not qualify as a Florida resident for tuition purposes for the term for which this application is submitted and that if I should ne future term, it will be necessary for me to file the required documentation prior to the beginning of the term to be considered for a sa a Florida resident.
-Signature: Date: You do not need to complete the rest of pages 3 or 4.
-FLORIDA RESIDENTS sust be completed in full if you claim Florida residency for tuition purposes.
-Attach copies of required documents.
-A notarized copy - your parent's most recent tax return or other documentation MAY be requested to establish dependence/independence. nt: a person for whom 50% or more of his/her support is provided by another as defined by the Internal Revenue Service.
-Ient: a person who provided more than 50% or his/her own support. , A copy of the marriage certificate is required in all cases of spouse claiming partner's residency. • plicable item.) am an independent person and have maintained legal residence in Florida for at least 12 months. am a dependent person and my parent or legal guardian has maintained legal residence in Florida for at least 12 months.
+v (Check app licab le it tem.) -------------- ------- ------- ------- -- employment verification heck ap plicable item.)
+A. I am an independent person and have maintained legal residence in Florida for at least 12 months.
+B. I am a dependent person and my parent or legal guardian has maintained legal residence in Florida for at least 12 months.
 C. I am a dependent person who has resided for five years with an adult relative other than my parent or legal guardian and my relative has maintained legal resisence in Florida for at least 12 months.
 Required: Copy of most recent tax return on which you were claimed as a dependent or other proof of dependency.
-D. I am married to a person who has maintained legal residency in Florida for at least 12 months.
-I have now established legal residency and intend to make Florida my permanent home.
-Required: Copy of marriage certificate, claimant's voter registration, driver's license and vehicle registration.
-E. I was previously enrolled at a Florida state institution and classified as a Florida resident for tuition purposes.
-I abandoned my Florida domicle less than 12 months ago and am now re-establishing Florida legal residence. ( According to the United States Citizenship and Immigration Services (USCIC), I am a permanent resident alien or other legal alien granted indefinite stay and have maintained a domicile in Florida for at least 12 months.
+D. A Florida public college/university declared me a resident for tuition purposes.
+Name of institution: Required: Official college/university transcript E. I was previously enrolled at a Florida state institution and classified as a Florida resident for tuition purposes.
+I abandoned my Florida domicle less than 12 months ago and am now re-establishing Florida legal residence.
+F. According to the United States Citizenship and Immigration Services (USCIC), I am a permanent resident alien or other legal alien granted indefinite stay and have maintained a domicile in Florida for at least 12 months.
 Required: USCIS documentation and proof of Florida residency status.
 G. I am a member of the armed services of the United States and I am stationed in Florida on active duty pursuant to military orders, or whose home of record is Florida, or I am a member's spouse or dependent child.
-Required: Copy of military orders or DD2058 showing home of record. am a full-time instructional or administrative employee employed by a Florida public school, community college or institution of higher education, or I am the employee's spouse or dependent child.
+Required: Copy of military orders or DD2058 showing home of record. Н. I am a full-time instructional or administrative employee employed by a Florida public school, community college or institution of higher education, or I am the employee's spouse or dependent child.
 Required: Copy of employment verification.
-1. 1 am part of the Latin American/Caribbean Scholarship Program.
-Required: Copy of scholarship papers. am a qualified beneficiary under the terms of the Florida Prepaid College Program (s.240.551, F.S.) am living on the Isthmus of Panama and have completed 12 consecutive months of college work at the FSU proof of dependency.

-Panama Canal Branch, or I am the student's spouse or dependent child.
-Required: Copy of marriage certificate or

-\ L. I am a full-time employee of a state agency or political subdivision of the state whose student fees are paid by the state agency or political subdivision for the purpose of job-related law enforcement or corrections training.
+I. I am part of the Latin American/Caribbean Scholarship Program.
+Required: Copy of scholarship papers. - J. I am a qualified beneficiary under the terms of the Florida Prepaid College Program (s.240.551, F.S.)
+I am living on the Isthmus of Panama and have completed 12 consecutive months of college work at the FSU Panama Canal Branch, or I am the student's spouse or dependent child.
+Required: Copy of marriage certificate or proof of dependency.
+L. I am a full-time employee of a state agency or political subdivision of the state whose student fees are paid by the state agency or political subdivision for the purpose of job-related law enforcement or corrections training.
+Required: Copy of